 The Draft Plan has undergone AA screening during its preparation, in parallel with SEA.
 It was determined that Stage 2 Appropriate Assessment was not required.
-The findings of the Stage1 AA are presented in the AA Screening Report.
+The findings of the Stage 1 AA (screening) were presented in the initial Habitats Directive Assessment Report published alongside the Draft Plan and updated upon adoption of the CDP.

 The requirement for SFRA is set out in The Planning System and Flood Risk Management Guidelines for Planning Authorities (DEHLG, 2009).
-All recommendations made by the SFRA in relation to flood risk management have been integrated into the Draft Plan.
+All recommendations made by the SFRA in relation to flood risk management have been integrated into the Draft Plan and subsequently into the adopted CDP.
 The AA and the SFRA have informed both the Draft Plan and the SEA.